Kat632/P2-Play-Your-Cards-Right/README.md

 ### **Typography**

 The website uses two fonts throughout.
-The headers throughout the website are using the **Cabin** font while the main text is using the **Raleway** font.
+The header and buttons throughout the website are using the [**Press2P Start**](https://fonts.google.com/specimen/Press+Start+2P) font while the main text is using the [**Tienne**](https://fonts.google.com/specimen/Tienne#standard-styles) font.
 Both fonts are from [Google Fonts](https://fonts.google.com/).

-The fonts were chosen for their simplicity and because I am aware that sans serif fonts are better for dyslexic readers.
-My information about choosing an accessible font came from [this article at Bdadyslexia](https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide).
+I chose **Press 2P Start** because I had used it previously in the [**Code Institute**](https://codeinstitute.net/) Retro Hackathon in August 2021.
+I like its retro 1980s feel, even though it is based on the Namco arcade game fonts of the time and therefore nothing to do with the Acorn Electron.

+I chose **Tienne** because it reminds me of the original font from the opening screen of the British TV Show Play Your Cards Right.
+[This is a link to a Google image search of the TV show](https://tinyurl.com/nxxx6unj).

 ### **Imagery**